anonymous-researcher-99/CompSRT/README.md

 ## Training (w/ optional pruning)
 > Requires 48GB of memory.
+> To not prune, set --pruning to 0.0

 > Without slurm
 ```bash